casper-ecosystem/cep18/docs/TUTORIAL.md

 --key [ACCOUNT_HASH]
 ```

-## Deploying the Contract {#deploying-the-contract}
+## Installing the Contract {#deploying-the-contract}

-Now you can deploy the contract to the network and check how it behaves.
+Now you can install the contract to the network and check how it behaves.

-If you are performing the deploy on the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
-Refer to the [note about gas price](https://casper.network/docs/dapp-dev-guide/deploying-contracts/#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments.
+If you are sending the deploy on Mainnet, try several put deploys on the Testnet to understand the exact gas amount required for that deploy.
+Refer to the [note about gas price](https://docs.casperlabs.io/dapp-dev-guide/building-dapps/sending-deploys/#a-note-about-gas-price) to understand more about payment amounts and gas price adjustments.

-**We currently do not refund any tokens as part of a deploy.** For example, if you spend 10 CSPR for the deployment and it only costs 1 CSPR, you will not receive the remaining 9 CSPR.
-Refer to the [computational cost and gas amounts](https://casper.network/docs/design/execution-semantics#execution-semantics-gas) for further details.
+**The Casper platform currently does not refund any tokens as part of sending a deploy.** For example, if you spend 10 CSPR for the deployment and it only costs 1 CSPR, you will not receive the remaining 9 CSPR.
+Refer to the [computational cost and gas amounts](https://docs.casperlabs.io/design/casper-design/#execution-semantics-gas) for further details.

 Use the following command template to deploy the contract: